-Figure 3-21 The Scheduled Jobs Page for a Report
+Figure 3-25 The Schedules Page

 Typical users see only the jobs they have defined; administrators see the jobs defined by all users.
-In Figure 3-21, jasperadmin has scheduled two jobs for the Geographic Results by Segment report.
+In Figure 3-25, jasperadmin has scheduled two jobs for the Geographic Results by Segment report.

 You can use the Schedules page's search field to find the scheduled job you want.